 4 Wold Farm Park, Broughton Road, Old Northants NN6 9RH

 A & J Robertson (Granite) Ltd / Beattie Memorials

 8 Howgill Houses, Burneside, Kendal, Cumbria, LA9 6QH

 Telephone: 01539 737744

-The Monumental Mason Registration Scheme aims to establish a uniform standard of workmanship and working practices throughout all our cemeteries.
+The Memorial Mason Registration Scheme aims to establish a uniform standard of workmanship and working practices throughout all our cemeteries.
 The scheme will address the standards required for the installation, repair and maintenance of new and existing memorials, insurance cover, health and safety requirements and administrative requirements, with a view to producing a common approach at every cemetery under our management.
 Through adoption of this scheme, it is the intention to identify and promote the best practices within the industry by all registered monumental masons.

 Read the Cemetery regulations, by which monumental masons who register with the scheme must also abide.